 \end{proposition}

-Note that Assumption \ref{ass:PM} requires the restrictions on $\alpha_h$ to correspond to a system of linear equations.
-As explicitly derived in Table \ref{tab:alpha_shape_derivation}, we highlight that a number of common shape restrictions from the literature such as those listed in Table \ref{tab:theta_exp} correspond to linear restrictions on $m$ and in turn correspond to a system of linear restrictions on $\alpha_h$ when generally considered over a finite grid of points of $u$ in $[0,1]^J$.
-Specifically, it allows assumptions such as boundedness typically required to ensure the bounds on mean effects are finite \citep{manski:08}, or monotonicity in outcomes between two treatments as in the monotone treatment assumption from \cite{manski:97} to be imposed for a given value of the unobserved heterogeneity.
-Alternatively, it allows imposing monotonicity across different values of the unobserved heterogeneity in a given dimension, conditional or unconditional of the remaining dimensions, to capture how the outcome may vary for those more or less likely to select into treatment, as in the monotone treatment selection assumption from \cite{manski/pepper:00}.
-Lastly, it also allows imposing separability, again conditional or unconditional of the remaining dimensions, between the unobserved heterogeneity in a given dimension and the covariates as in \cite{brinch/etal:17}.
+Assumption \ref{ass:PM} requires the restrictions on $\gamma$ to correspond to a system of linear inequalities.
+As highlighted in Table \ref{tab:alpha_shape}, a number of common shape restrictions from the literature correspond to linear restrictions on $m$ and in turn to a system of linear inequalities on $\gamma$ when considered over a finite grid of points of $u$ in $[0,1]^J$.
+Specifically, it allows assumptions such as boundedness typically required to ensure the bounds on mean effects are finite \citep{manski:08}, monotonicity in outcomes between two treatments as in the monotone treatment response assumption from \cite{manski:97}, or the difference in mean outcomes between two treatments to be bounded as in the bounded variation assumption from \cite{manski/pepper:18}.
+It also allows imposing monotonicity across different values of the unobserved heterogeneity in a given dimension to capture how the outcome may vary for those more or less likely to select into treatment as in the monotone treatment selection assumption from \cite{manski/pepper:00}, or separability between the unobserved heterogeneity and the covariates as in \cite{brinch/etal:17}.